cornernote/docker-php/README.md

 Comes with lockrun to prevent task overlap.

 ### NRPE

-NRPE allows you to locally execute Nagios plugins when requested by a Nagios server to monitor machine metrics (disk usage, CPU load, etc.).
+NRPE allows you to locally execute Nagios plugins when requested by a Nagios or Shinken server to monitor machine metrics (disk usage, CPU load, etc.).

 ### Other Packages